Form 8801 and the AMT credit: How to get your money back

 4. Tracking requires prior-year information.
 To complete Form 8801, you need details from the years you paid AMT.
 If those returns are 10 years old, dig out the records.
 The form requires specific line items from prior Forms 6251 to categorize your AMT into exclusion and timing components properly.

-Certain taxpayers are more likely to have significant unclaimed AMT credits.
+Which taxpayers are most likely to have unclaimed AMT credits sitting in old returns?

 1. Taxpayers who exercised incentive stock options.
 ISO exercises were a major AMT trigger, particularly during stock market booms when the bargain element was substantial.
 If you exercised ISOs and paid AMT on the spread, that AMT likely generated credit that has been carried forward.